 Duct cleaning generally refers to the cleaning of various heating and cooling system components of forced air systems.

 Air ducts are passageways that transport cooled and heated air throughout your house.
 Just like any other HVAC system, air duct cleaning and regular maintenance ensure maximum efficiency.
-If not cleaned timely, the accumulated dust and dirt gets filled with contaminants and air pollutants that can not only harm your indoor air quality, but can also cause your hvac system to work harder.
+If not cleaned timely, the accumulated dust and dirt get filled with contaminants and air pollutants that can not only harm your indoor air quality but can also cause your HVAC system to work harder.

 Your home’s cooling system will perform better with regular maintenance, and air duct cleaning to ensure the longevity of your entire HVAC system.

-If you are uncertain about when to clean your air ducts and how often you should do it, here are some common signs of dirty air ducts which can cause duct porblems in long run.
+If you are uncertain about when to clean your air ducts and how often you should do it, here are some common signs of dirty air ducts which can cause duct problems in the long run.

 Ducts clogged with dust and debris